Trans-Boundary Air Pollution Spillovers: Physical Transport and Economic Costs by Distance

 57 Pages Posted: 24 Jun 2019 Last revised: 18 Aug 2020

 Date Written: June 24, 2019

-The extent of trans-boundary pollution spillovers versus local effects is a necessary input in evaluating centralized versus decentralized environmental policies.
-We develop an estimation approach allowing for a flexible relationship between pollution and outcome as a function of distance.
-To estimate causal effects, it uses a mixed two-stage least squares method that combines high-frequency (daily) pollution with low-frequency (annual) outcome data.
-This avoids using annual pollution data which is vulnerable to inter-regional common shocks and insufficient variation.
-We apply the approach to spillovers of particulate matter smaller than 10 micrograms (PM10) on manufacturing labor productivity in China.
-A one μg/m3 annual increase in PM10 locally reduces output by CNY 4,613 and an increase at 50 kilometers by CNY 535.
-The spillovers decline quickly to CNY 83 at 600 kilometers and then slowly to zero at about 1,000 kilometers.
-Our approach is easily adapted to compare spillover and local effects for other outcomes.
+The economic costs of trans-boundary pollution spillovers versus local effects is a necessary input in evaluating centralized versus decentralized environmental policies.
+Directly estimating these for air pollution is difficult because spillovers are high-frequency and vary with distance while economic outcomes are usually measured with low-frequency and local pollution is endogenous.
+We develop an approach to quantify local versus spillover effects as a flexible function of distance utilizing commonly-available pollution and weather data.
+To correct for the endogeneity of pollution, it uses a mixed two-stage least squares method that accommodates high-frequency (daily) pollution data and low-frequency (annual) outcome data.
+This avoids using annual pollution data which generally yields inefficient estimates.
+We apply the approach to estimate spillovers of particulate matter smaller than 10 micrograms (PM10) on manufacturing labor productivity in China.
+A one μg/m3 annual increase in PM10 locally reduces the average firm’s annual output by CNY 45,809 while the same increase in a city 50 kilometers away decreases it by CNY 16,248.
+The spillovers decline quickly to CNY 2,847 at 600 kilometers and then slowly to zero at about 1,000 kilometers.
+The results suggest the need for supra-provincial environmental policies or Coasian prices quantified under the approach.

 Keywords: air pollution; spillovers; productivity; environmental costs and benefits; mixed two-stage least squares; regional coordination